Inspector Ray Giacomelli

 In Memorium To An American Hero

 Ray Giacomelli grew up in Point Richmond.
 He graduated from Salesian High School in 1975 and then from Los Medanos College in Pittsburg.
 Giacomelli became interested in law enforcement when his older brother, Leo, signed on as a reserve officer with the Albany Police Department.
 After paying his way through the police academy, he was hired by the Pittsburg Police Department before he graduated.
-Ray is survived by his wife Maria and two daughters Christina & Jessica.
-Giacomelli, a 23-year veteran of the Pittsburg Police Department and a homicide inspector for the past 10 years, received numerous awards throughout his career including the Silver Medal of Valor.
+That was 23 years ago.
+Ray is survived by his wife and two daughters.

 "Being a family man was his strongest point,"